 Belgium’s electoral system

 The Belgian electoral system changed significantly after the sixth state reform in December 2011, giving regions more autonomy.
 As a result, federal government elections occur every five years, coinciding with the European and regional elections.
-However, the king can call an earlier election if the government falls; for example, in the 2010 Belgian federal election.
+However, the king can call an earlier election if the government falls, for example, in the 2010 Belgian federal election.

-During the election, the electorate goes to the polls to elect members to the Chamber of Representatives (Kamer van Volksvertegenwoordigers/Chambre des Représentants/Abgeordnetenkammer).
+During the election, the electorate goes to the polls to elect members of the Chamber of Representatives (Kamer van Volksvertegenwoordigers/Chambre des Représentants/Abgeordnetenkammer).
 The Chamber of Representatives has 150 seats divided across 11 electoral constituencies.

 Each political party can produce a candidate list with as many candidates as the number of seats available.
 Constituents can vote for a party or individual candidates.
 They also have the option to leave a blank or invalid vote.